 → Want to expand your winter trip to Canada?
 Have a few more days?
 Read this next: Things to do in Montreal in the Winter (tons of maple everything involved)

-Important things to pack:
+Important things to pack for a Toronto Winter:

 As you probably suspected, if you’re traveling to Toronto in the winter there’s a few clothing items that come highly recommended.
-This goes without saying, but leave your flip flops behind and pack your warmest winter boots.

 If you haven’t heard (or read the weather report up above), Toronto gets a decent amount of snow and thus can be fairly cold; however, don’t let the cold scare you away.
 Dress warmly in a winter coat, tuque (that’s Canadian for winter hat), gloves, and winter boots, and you’re all set to explore the city with hot chocolate in hand!